jamie1016jamie1016/healthcare_data_pipeline/README.md

 cms_health_data_pipeline/
 ├── dags/
 │   ├── outpatient_dag.py       # Airflow DAG definition for the ETL pipeline
-│   ├── csv_to_db_stage.py      # Script for loading CSV data into PostgreSQL
 ├── logs/                       # Directory for Airflow logs ├── scripts/
 │   ├── csv_to_db_stage.py      # Script for loading CSV data into PostgreSQL